fruitflybrain/ffbo.launcher/README.md

 ## Basic Usage

 Assuming that you have the prerequisites installed, we cover here the basic usage for the case when services run on a single machine with default configuration.
+The typical install time is approximately the time for your computer to download 12 GB of docker images.

 #### Cloning This Repository